This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 The word translated as “signify” in YLT means “to give a sign.”

-- The people hiding in the mountains after stars have fallen on the earth (Rev 6:13, 15).
+• The people hide in the mountains after stars have fallen on the earth (Rev 6:13, 15).

 Examples from other visions in Revelation include:

-Thirdly, there are things in Revelation that may seem literal but further investigation reveals these things as symbolic.
+There are things in Revelation that may seem literal at first but further investigation reveals these things to be symbolic.
 For example:

-Many of the differences in the interpretations of the book of Revelation are due to differences in what people regard as symbolic and as literal.
-Given the pervasive symbolism in Revelation, the appropriate hermeneutic is to assume that EVERYTHING is symbolic except when something is shown to be literal.
+Given the pervasive symbolism of the book, the appropriate hermeneutic for Revelation is to assume that EVERYTHING is symbolic except when something is shown to be literal.
 This means that, until the opposite has been proven, we must assume that the souls under the altar are not literal souls but symbols of realities in the cosmic struggle between the forces of life and death.

 For this reason, the remainder of this article focuses on the fifth seal to determine whether the souls are literal or symbolic.
 It discusses several aspects of that seal, shows that these things are symbols, and explains what these symbols mean.
 The concepts discussed below include: